-Pär-Jörgen is a General Partner and joined Northzone back in 2004.
-PJ’s primary areas of focus are disruptive businesses in consumer internet, health and fintech.
+Pär-Jörgen Pärson has been a Partner at Northzone since 2004.
+At Northzone, his primary areas of focus are disruptive businesses in consumer internet, health and fintech.

-PJ’s portfolio includes multi-billion dollar exits in market-defining companies such as Spotify, iZettle and Avito, as well as Pricerunner, Jasper, Videoplaza, Dots and current companies like fuboTV, Pollen, Spring Health, and others.
+His portfolio includes multi-billion dollar exits in market-defining companies such as Spotify, iZettle and Avito, as well as Pricerunner, Jasper, Videoplaza, and current companies like fuboTV, Hopin, Spring Health, Stockeld Dreamery and others.
+He appeared several times in Forbes’ Midas List.

 Venture capital is about human relationships.
 On the boards I sit, I tend to be the person tasked with navigating deeper issues or just fixing things.
 Whether on compensation committees or managing co-founder relationship strains.
 It’s an honour to have become advisor and confidant to some really outstanding founders, people I have a huge amount of respect for.
 Superentrepreneurs like Daniel Ek, Jonas Nordlander or Jacob de Geer are such a source of continued inspiration but it is equally rewarding to work with the next generation of company builders such as April Koh, David Gandler or Sorosh Tavakoli.
 These exceptional people are why I do what I do.